 - Freshly ground black pepper

-- 1. Heat a small saucepan over medium heat.
+- Heat a small saucepan over medium heat.
 Add the olive oil and rosemary just until the leaves begin to crisp.
-Transfer the rosemary sprigs to a paper towel for at least 10 minutes.
+Place the rosemary sprigs on a paper towel for at least 10 minutes.
 Strip the leaves from the stem, discarding the stems.

-- 2. Tear each fig into 4 pieces and divide them among 6 plates.
+- Tear or slice each fig into 4 pieces and divide them among 6 plates.

-- 3. Tear each ball of cheese in half and add a portion to each plate.
-Sprinkle the crisped rosemary on top of the burrata cheese and figs, season with salt and pepper, and drizzle with olive oil.
+- Tear each ball of cheese in half and add a portion to each plate.
+Sprinkle the crisped rosemary and pistachios on top of the burrata cheese and figs, season with salt and pepper, and drizzle with olive oil.